nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 By selecting support for Thread 1.2, you enable the following features in addition to the :ref:`Thread 1.1 features <thread_ug_supported_features>`:

-* Enhanced Frame Pending
+* Enhanced Frame Pending.
-* Enhanced Keep Alive
+* Enhanced Keep Alive.
-* Thread Domain Name
+* Thread Domain Name.
+* Coordinated Sampled Listening (CSL) Transmitter, for Full Thread Devices only.

 Moreover, Thread 1.2 also comes with the following features that are supported for development, but not production: